10-2022

 Say whatever you like, I can take it!

 Unlike the Tom Port of twenty years ago, and some rather famous reviewers still writing today, my skin has grown quite thick since I started causing trouble in the vinyl community with my crackpot ideas and uncontrolled greed.
-People seem to like to beat up on me, but more than a thousand years ago one of the great Stoic philosophers offered his advice regarding how to deal with the criticisms of one’s detractors, advice that I have tried to heed myself for lo these many years, not always successfully.
+People seem to enjoy beating up on me and the snake oil they think I am selling, but more than a thousand years ago one of the great Stoic philosophers offered his advice on how to deal with the criticisms of one’s detractors.
+This is advice that I have tried to heed myself for lo these many years, not always successfully.

 Below is an excerpt from an article in The Daily Stoic by Ryan Holiday.